pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 -->
 # Working with Pravega: Basic Reader and Writer

-Lets examine how to build Pravega applications.
+Let's examine how to build Pravega applications.
 The simplest kind of Pravega application uses a Reader to read from a Stream or a
 Writer that writes to a Stream.
 A simple sample application of both can be found in the [Pravega samples repository](https://github.com/pravega/pravega-samples/blob/v0.5.0/pravega-client-examples/README.md) (`HelloWorldReader` and  `HelloWorldWriter`) applications.
 These samples give a sense on how a Java application could use the Pravega's Java Client Library to access Pravega functionality.